Everything You Need to Know About Mural Wall Painting

-Paint adheres best to a clean wall.
+Paint adheres best to a clean surface, so that’s a big part of preparing a wall for painting.
 Bricca, who works in the San Francisco Bay area, says some soapy water and a sponge will do the trick.
-If you have a wall that's especially dirty or greasy, you might have to do some scrubbing and use an all-purpose cleaner to wash the area where your mural wall painting will go.
+If you have a wall that’s especially dirty or greasy, you might have to do some scrubbing and use an all-purpose cleaner to wash the area where your mural wall painting will go.

 Prepare the Wall

 You’ll want to make sure that your wall is smooth and doesn’t have any defects that can affect the quality of your mural wall painting.
 If your wall is smooth, you can move on to the next step.
 If not, this is the time to patch any holes, remove anchors and sand away any imperfections on your wall.

 You may want to sketch your mural image onto the wall first.
 You can use the grid method by first drawing a grid over your design on paper.
 Then draw your grid on the wall in chalk or a watercolor pencil.
 Regular pencils might show through even after you’ve painted over it.

 Next, outline the main parts of your image in each grid box.
 Another option is to use a projector to project your design on the wall so that you can simply trace it.